InftyAI/llmaz/site/content/en/docs/installation.md

 ### Change configurations

-If you want to change the default configurations, please change the values in [values.global.yaml](../chart/values.global.yaml).
+If you want to change the default configurations, please change the values in [values.global.yaml](https://github.com/InftyAI/llmaz/blob/main/chart/values.global.yaml).

-**Do you change** the values in _values.yaml_ because it's auto-generated and will be overwritten.
+**Do not change** the values in _values.yaml_ because it's auto-generated and will be overwritten.

 ### Install